 Since 1996 the Community Care Circle (CCC) has held a fund which, over the years, has assisted community members to remain in the Community when care at home was needed.
 The Community Care Fund is now seeking to raise £3,000 per month for Dorothy, so that the support and care already established can continue to be provided in her own home.

-January is our 4th month.
+March is our 6th fundraising month.

-A huge thank you for your donations so far!
+A huge thank you for your donations!